vwellmo57/CircuitPython/README.md

         lcd.print(str(value))
         time.sleep(0.3)
 ```
 The first challange on this assignment was to get the LCD to work, we used the documentation on the library as well as and LCD backpack to get it running.
+Onece we did that we got to work on getting the button wired up and coded.
+After that all we had to do was code out logic.
+One hard part was getting the variables to work with each other and the LCD.
+I think the solution we found works well.